 The Fellowship includes a weekly Speaker Series with leaders in the field of mental health.
 This will give the recipients the ability to gather information, network, and exchange ideas with professionals in the field and also the opportunity to connect with the fellowship cohort.
 We will also connect Fellows with national networks, leadership training, and the former Jared’s Fund Youth Fellows.

-Each applicant and should identify a mentor who would be available over the summer to help support the project in their application.
+Each applicant should identify a mentor who would be available over the summer to help support the project in their application.
 This could be a professor, faculty or staff member at MHS, someone from a local nonprofit, or another professional with experience and expertise related to the project.
-Selected applicants will also be asked to interview with members of the Jared’s Fund Board of Directors.
+Selected applicants will also be asked to interview with members of the Jared’s Fund Advisory Board.

 Please see the application for more details on the requirements for submission and acceptance.